PlayCreatively/FreyrEssentials/README.md

 (isSpawning, slime) => slime.gameObject.SetActive(isSpawning)
 ```
 #### Borrow/Return
-Now that you've made a pool you can start borrowing and returning some instances.
-Use `slimePool.Borrow()` and `slimePool.Return()` respectively.
-That's all.
+Now that you've made a pool you can start borrowing and returning some instances using `slimePool.Borrow()` and `slimePool.Return()` respectively.